-The manager has a secure knowledge of the safeguarding and welfare requirements and ensures that they are successfully met.
-Clear policies and procedures are in place and underpin the staff's good practice.
-Children are well protected because all the staff have completed safeguarding and child protection training and understand their roles and responsibilities.
-This ensures that all the staff understand what to do if they are concerned about a child.
-The children's well-being is assured because staff take good steps to keep the children safe, the premises are secure and an effective collection procedure ensures the children are only collected by a known adult.
-Regular risk assessments and well maintained records of accidents, medication and attendance ensure that the children are well protected from harm.
-Staff all hold relevant level 3 qualifications and are able to undertake training courses when suitable training is identified.
+The manager ensures safeguarding is given high priority and all staff working in the club are fully aware of their responsibilities to protect children from abuse and neglect.
+Clear policies and procedures are in place and underpin staffs' good practice.
+Children are well-protected because all staff have completed safeguarding and child protection training and understand their roles and responsibilities.
+This ensures that all staff understand what to do if they are concerned about a child in their care.
+Children's well-being is assured because staff take good steps to keep children safe.
+The premises are secure and an effective collection procedure ensures children are only collected by a known adult.
+Regular risk assessments and well-maintained records of accidents, medication and attendance ensure that children are well-protected from harm.
+All members of staff hold relevant qualifications and they are able to undertake training courses when suitable training is identified.
 A robust recruitment process requires all staff to be appropriately vetted, have a Disclosure and Barring Service check in place and complete a full induction.
-This means that staff are suitable and well qualified to work with children.
+This includes bank staff they employ, who are all employed in the nursery.
+This means that staff are suitable and well-qualified to work with children.

-Children's learning is monitored at weekly staff meetings.
+Children's learning is monitored at regular staff meetings.
 Children's progress is recorded in learning journals and these are used to support the planning and track children's progress.
-Staff meetings enable the staff to evaluate the progress of the club reflecting on their strengths and weakness.
-The manager is now involving the children and their parents in this process to ensure that views are taken into account.
+Staff meetings enable staff to evaluate the progress of the club, reflecting on their strengths and weakness.
+The manager has just completed a review of the club's self-evaluation and she ensures that the views of children and their parents are taken into account.
 The actions and recommendations from the last inspection have been successfully addressed as part of their drive for improvement.

-Partnerships with parents are good and children benefit from the good relationships that the staff have formed with their parents.
-Feedback from the parents is very good.
-They say children settle well because the staff take the time to find out what the children like.
+Partnerships with parents are good and children benefit from the good relationships that staff have formed with their parents.
+Feedback from parents is very good.
+They say children settle well because staff take the time to find out what children like.
 They know who their child's key person is and what their role is.
 As a result, they are aware of who to talk to if they have any concerns about their child.
-There are good links with external agencies including local schools and after school clubs to ensure children's needs are met.
+Children with special educational needs and/or disabilities are well supported because there are good links with external agencies, including the schools to ensure children's needs are met.